 Females lay 30 to100 eggs in secluded, dark areas near food sources.
 Eggs hatch in 1-3 weeks.
 Larvae molt 5-12 times over a 3-36 month period.
 Pupa stage lasts 6 to 24 days.
 The adult takes up to 3 weeks to emerge.

-Habits of carpet beetles
+Habits of Carpet Beetles

 • Diet: Animal based materials like wool, insects in stored products, seeds.
 Adults feed on pollen.